ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

  enable the integration of the StackGres UI with grafana)
 * `grafana.token`: the grafana API token to access the PostgreSQL dashboard created in grafana (required to enable the integration of the StackGres UI with grafana)
-* `grafana.httpHost`: the service host name to access grafana (required to enable the integration of the StackGres UI with grafana)
+* `grafana.webHost`: the service host name to access grafana (required to enable the integration of the StackGres UI with grafana)
 * `grafana.schema`: the schema to access grafana.
 By default http.